mordachai/com-hud/README.md

 ## Known Issues

 - If you close the HUD you will need deselect than select your token again to bring the HUD back
 - The inputs are not bidirectional.
 Use the normal character sheet to register anything, the only purpose of the HUD is to make rolls easier and fast.
+Be especially aware of your burned tags.

 ## Compatibility